The Benefits Of Free Online Counseling Chats

 Getty/Vadym Pastukh

-There are multiple methods of receiving online mental health care if you feel you need to talk to someone about the challenges you're facing.
-These services tend to have either licensed therapists or volunteers trained to provide support and active listening.
-Here are three types of online counseling services that you can visit for help and support.
+There are multiple methods of receiving virtual mental health support if you feel you need to talk to someone about the challenges you're facing.
+These services tend to have either licensed therapists, licensed counselors, or volunteers trained to provide support and active listening.
+Here are three types of internet support services that you can visit for help and support.

-• Online therapy platforms: Online therapy platforms have become popular in recent years due to their effectiveness and convenience.
-Online therapy works just like in-person therapy except that you chat with your licensed therapists through video live sessions or text/online chat rooms.
+• Virtual therapy platforms: Online therapy platforms have become popular in recent years due to their effectiveness and convenience.
+Remote therapy works just like in-person therapy except that you chat with your licensed therapists through video live sessions or text/online chat rooms.
 You can find a good therapist, with a license, for almost any mental health challenge you are experiencing, from chronic anxiety or personality disorders to depression.
-Online therapists need the same certifications as in-person therapists so you can expect to work with an expert, not a trained volunteer or someone without accreditation.
-You can also find relationship counseling and family therapy services through these platforms.
+Virtual therapists need the same certifications as in-person therapists to provide therapy, so you can expect to work with an expert, not a trained volunteer or someone without accreditation.
+You can also find relationship counseling and family therapy services through an online therapy platform.

-• Online peer support groups: If you are looking for free online support, you might consider joining an online peer support group.
-Online peer support groups are free chat rooms that can help you communicate with people in both your local community and the global community who have similar mental health concerns.
+• Virtual peer support groups: If you are looking for free support, you might consider joining an online peer support group.
+Virtual peer support groups are free chat rooms that can help you communicate with people in both your local community and the global community who have similar mental health needs.
 You can find specific groups for people experiencing anxiety, stress, depression, or other conditions.
-This type of free online therapy can be offered through video sessions or chat rooms where people message each other for support and encouragement.
+This type of free online therapy can be offered through live video sessions or chat rooms where people message each other for support and encouragement.
+One example is 7 Cups, which utilizes the services of trained volunteer listeners to offer free emotional support but does not employ experienced licensed therapists.
+Still, it can be a helpful site to check out if you’re going through a rough patch and are looking for a safe space to talk.
 While this service is completely free therapy and offers emotional support, peer support does not offer the same level of online counseling as sessions with an experienced licensed therapist.

 Takeaway

-No matter what you’re experiencing, there are many therapy options and mental health professionals available to help you online.
-While some online counseling chats seem to offer advice more akin to psychic readings, this is not the case with BetterHelp.
-BetterHelp has thousands of verified and vetted mental health professionals ready to help you with a variety of mental health concerns.
-All you need is an internet connection and a smartphone, tablet, or computer.
-Take the first step and contact BetterHelp today.
+Not everyone feels comfortable participating in in-person therapy.
+No matter what you’re experiencing, there are many therapy options and licensed professionals available to help you online.
+While many websites that say they provide online counseling chats seem to offer advice more akin to psychic readings, this is not the case with BetterHelp.
+BetterHelp is an online mental health platform with thousands of verified and vetted mental health professionals ready to help you with a variety of mental health concerns.
+All new users need is an internet connection and a smartphone, tablet, or computer to participate in mental health care.
+Take the first step and contact BetterHelp to learn more about paid sessions.

 Receive professional support online